YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Technique matters, but it should never hide the real questions about donor management, hairline design, graft handling, incision direction, and aftercare.

 After surgery, the first priority is protecting the grafts and following the clinic’s washing and sleeping instructions.
 The early period is not about testing the result.
-It is about healing.
+The purpose is healing.

 Swelling, redness, scabs, itching, shedding, and uneven early appearance can happen.
 Many of these signs are normal, but some symptoms need attention, especially worsening pain, spreading redness, pus, fever, bad odor, increasing swelling with illness, or dark tissue changes.

 The consultation should give clear hair transplant aftercare instructions and remain reachable after you return home.
-At Diamond Hair Clinic, patients send regular photos during the follow-up period so healing and growth can be reviewed over time.
+During follow up, patients send regular photos so healing and growth can be reviewed over time.

 The first weeks can be emotionally difficult because the scalp looks visible and the transplanted hairs may shed.
 Shedding does not by itself mean graft loss.
 For many patients, it is part of the normal growth cycle after transplantation.